 Why use prime lenses when zooms are readily available and excellent?
 For me, it's mostly about simplicity: too many focal length choices get in the way of my subject.
 Plus, I find the field of view of a single focal length easy to pre-visualize, allowing me to work quickly.
 Of course, a wide prime tends to be faster, smaller, lighter, sharper and less distortion and flare prone than zooms.
 I realize the small increases in prime image quality are almost insignificant compared to a good zoom.
 However, the larger aperture and small size are real advantages: I love using an optic fast enough to shoot in almost any light and yet portable enough to fit in my pocket.

-Agashi at Diamond Head Canon EOS A2, EF 35 2.0
+Diamond Head | Canon EOS A2, EF 35 2.0

 lens (63 degrees) when used on full frame cameras like the 5D MKIII.
 It's one of my favorite lenses for family snapshots and walking around.
 Sixty-three degrees is ideal for showing a subject

 a petite lens, measuring in at 42.5mm length and 210g.
 It takes 52 mm filters, a size shared with many of Canon's smaller primes.
 The barrel plastics feel sturdy and solid, besting the EF 50 1.8 build by a couple levels.
 The mount is chrome plated brass.